Dixeet/better-fs-modhub/README.md

 ## Usage

 To prevent too much stress on FS website, the script is "activated" only when you have selected a category.
-Which means for example that for "Latest" or "Top Downloaded" you wont be able to sort or use the improved search.
+Which means for example that for "Latest" or "Top Downloaded" you wont be able to sort or use the improved search.<br>
 For the same reason, each category is parse automatically only once when you first visit the category then is cached into the browser storage.
 If you want to update the category, to refresh the list with new mods or if you have changed the language, you will have to manually update it by clicking on ` ⟳ ` button.

 The first three left tabs :